AmmarAbouZor/tui-journal/README.md

 - Store your entries in either a plain text file using the JSON format or a SQLite database.
 - Intuitive, responsive and user-friendly text-based user interface (TUI).
 - Create, edit, and delete entries easily.
-- Keybindigs is a combination of VIM and Emacs motions (VIM for navigation and Emacs for editing texts in edit-mode)
+- Keybindigs is a combination of VIM and Emacs motions (VIM for navigation and Emacs for editing texts in edit-mode).
 - See the keybindings from inside the app
 - Cross-platform compatibility (Windows, macOS, Linux).

 ## Roadmap

-#### Back-ends
+#### Back-ends:
 - [x]  Plain text JSON back-end.
 - [x]  Database back-end using SQLite.
 - [ ]  RESTful back-end server with a client in the app.